Palliative Care

 How is Palliative Care different from Hospice?

-Often, the term “palliative care” is confused with hospice care.
+Often, the term "palliative care" is confused with Hospice care.
 Palliative care is an all-inclusive term for care devoted to improving comfort and helping patients live their best possible life.
-Palliative care is available to ANY patient with serious illness at ANY time, including patients we expect to make a complete recovery.
-In contrast, hospice is a specialized type of palliative care for patients whose life expectancy is six months of less.
+Palliative care is available to patients with serious illness at any time.
+Palliative care patients may still be seeking curative treatments.

 Possible benefits to patients in Palliative Care: